What really happened in the 1989 Tiananmen Square protests

-This week marks the 30th anniversary of the massacre of hundreds if not thousands of unarmed peaceful pro-democracy protesters in Beijing and the arrest of tens of thousands of demonstrators in cities across China.
+It has been over 33 years since hundreds if not thousands of unarmed peaceful pro-democracy protesters were killed in Beijing and the arrest of tens of thousands of demonstrators in cities across China.

 The protesters, based in Tiananmen Square in central Beijing, were peacefully calling for political and economic reform.
 In response, the Chinese authorities responded with overwhelming force to repress the demonstrations.